MSF-OCB/NixOS-deploy/README.md

         NIXOS_DEPLOY_SERVICE: '<service name>.service'
 ```

+## Configuration

-The following environment variables can be specified to configure the action:
+The following environment variables can be specified in the workflow definition to configure the action:
 1. `VAULT_PASS` (required):
    set the passphrase for the Ansible vault containing the SSH private key
 1. `NIXOS_DEPLOY_SERVICE` (required):